CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/1~Setting_Up/2~WSL.md

 # Installing Windows Subsystem for Linux
-If you want, you can install Windows Subsystem for Linux (WSL) as your development enviroment.
-Obviously, this is Windows only and it requrires Windows 10 or 11.
-WSL is esentially a seperate Linux OS that is partially integrated into your normal Windows install.
-The files you create in WSL are accessible from normal File Exporer and your normal files are accessible fom WSL.
+If you want, you can install Windows Subsystem for Linux (WSL) as your development environment.
+Obviously, this is Windows only and it requires Windows 10 or 11.
+WSL is essentially a separate Linux OS that is partially integrated into your normal Windows install.
+The files you create in WSL are accessible from the normal File Explorer and your normal files are accessible from WSL.

-The instructions for installing WSL can be found [here](https://learn.microsoft.com/en-us/windows/wsl/install), but I have included a pared down version with all the neccesary steps.
+The instructions for installing WSL can be found [here](https://learn.microsoft.com/en-us/windows/wsl/install), but I have included a down version with all the necessary steps.

 First, open PowerShell and type
 ```PowerShell